Lane Thomas Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks ninth in MLB.
+- The pitching staff for the Cubs has a collective 9.2 K/9, which ranks 12th in the league.

-- The Cubs have a 3.50 team ERA that ranks seventh across all MLB pitching staffs.
+- The Cubs have the fourth-ranked team ERA across all league pitching staffs (3.41).

-- Cubs pitchers combine to allow 23 home runs (0.9 per game), the fifth-fewest in baseball.
+- The Cubs surrender the fifth-fewest home runs in baseball (24 total, 0.9 per game).

-- Smyly (2-1 with a 3.21 ERA and 27 strikeouts in 28 2/3 innings pitched) gets the start for the Cubs, his sixth of the season.
+- Wesneski (2-1) gets the starting nod for the Cubs in his sixth start of the season.
+He's put together a 4.03 ERA in 22 1/3 innings pitched, with 15 strikeouts.

-- In his most recent time out on Wednesday against the San Diego Padres, the left-hander tossed five innings, giving up two earned runs while surrendering four hits.
+- In his last outing on Thursday against the San Diego Padres, the righty threw five innings, giving up one earned run while surrendering four hits.

+- In five games this season, the 25-year-old has amassed a 4.03 ERA and 6 strikeouts per nine innings, while allowing a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.